2020 Mt Laurel Fall Festival canceled - Shelby County Reporter

 MT LAUREL – An annual event known for drawing hundreds of people to the tree-lined streets of Mt Laurel in the fall has been canceled this year.

-“With much though, evaluation and monitoring of the COVID-19 pandemic, the difficult decision has been made to cancel the Mt Laurel Fall Festival for 2020,” read an announcement posted to the Mt Laurel website and Facebook page.
+“With much thought, evaluation and monitoring of the COVID-19 pandemic, the difficult decision has been made to cancel the Mt Laurel Fall Festival for 2020,” read an announcement posted to the Mt Laurel website and Facebook page.
 “The decision was made out of concern for the safety and well-being of vendors, event guests and team members.
 Ultimately, the festival would be too greatly compromised and difficult to manage safely based on existing health and safety protocols currently in place.”

 The festival offers attendees the opportunity to shop a street fair, sample dishes from local food trucks and enjoy a day of strolling the neighborhood’s idyllic streets.